-Is genetic counseling and testing typically covered by insurance?
+Is genetic risk evaluation and testing typically covered by insurance?
 What is the typical cost of genetic testing?

-Genetic counseling and testing for individuals at risk for BRCA mutations are considered preventive services under the Affordable Care Act, and thus are a covered benefit for qualifying patients with ACA health plans.
+Genetic risk evaluation and testing for individuals at risk for BRCA mutations are considered preventive services under the Affordable Care Act (ACA), and thus are a covered benefit for qualifying patients with ACA health plans.
 Private insurers typically follow similar guidelines; however, plans can vary in their requirements and qualifications for testing (e.g., number of affected relatives).

-The number of companies offering testing has increased over the last few years, so the price of testing varies by company.
-Without insurance coverage, the cost of a full BRCA1 and BRCA2 analysis varies from \$249 to \$3,500 depending on the company conducting the testing.
-Many laboratories offer panel testing for multiple genes that have been associated with breast and/or ovarian cancer risk, rather than BRCA1 and BRCA2 alone.
-While comprehensive testing is required if a patient is the first in their family to undergo testing, a single site analysis (test that looks for the family's known mutation) can be done for relatives of a patient who knows their specific mutation, frequently at lower cost than for a panel test.
-Since Susan's mother has a known mutation, Susan could be tested for the single site mutation carried by her mother.
+The number of companies offering testing has increased over the last few years, with the price of testing varying by company.
+Without insurance coverage, the cost of a full BRCA1 and BRCA2 analysis varies from about \$249 to \$3,500 depending on the company conducting the testing.

+Many laboratories offer panel testing for multiple genes that have been associated with breast and/or ovarian cancer risk, rather than BRCA1 and BRCA2 alone, at similar cost to BRCA1/2 testing.
+While comprehensive testing is required if a patient is the first in their family to undergo testing, a single site analysis (test that looks only for the family's known mutation) can be done for relatives of a patient who knows their specific mutation, frequently at a lower cost than comprehensive sequencing.